Ninetalesgh/dndcampaign/vault/dm/session_notes/session_02.md

 # Secrets

 - The Goblins are a scouting branch with leader **Fizzra**, so far they have only stolen livestock.
-  The attack was not an order by their leader, but a Renegade Group, **The Bonebiters**, with their leader **Grishka**, who want to clear The Plateau to impress The Army.
+  The attack was not an order by their leader, but a Renegade Group, **The Bonebiters**, with their leader **Grishka**, who want to clear The Plateau to impress The Army. ??

-- Lyanna Harvestsong has been missing for 5 years now.
+- Lyanna Harvestsong has been missing for almost a year now.

 - Kobolds steal food from the Tavern Pantry.